Naught0/naught0.github.io/data/posts/combinator.md

 This checks the entire database of combos against the cards in the supplied deck.

-Et voila, we now have all combinations of cards which occur in the database that are also present in our deck.
+Et voila, I now have all combinations of cards which occur in the database that are also present in our deck.
 This operation isn't exactly efficient, but it works reasonably well for a DB which contains 30,000+ combos when checked against 60+ card decks.

+### The Great Changening

-Sometime around the beginning of 2024 Commander Spellbook revamped their site, and their frontend became an API consumer instead of handling lookups client-side.
-This meant I was no longer able to keep an updated list of combos, so I too became a consumer of their API.
-This removed the need for pandas and any meaningful data crunching on the server.
+Sometime around the beginning of 2024 Commander Spellbook revamped their site.
+They no longer provided their entire database so freely (a boon to page load times I'm sure!), so I had to start using their newly created API instead.

-The latest version of the site simply POSTs a list of cards to the Commander Spellbook API to get the same combinations.
+The latest version of Combinator sends a list of cards to the Commander Spellbook API and parses the results to get roughly the same output as before.

 ```py
 @router.post("/combo", response_model=Results)